sonvt1710/javascript-basics/README.md

 console.log(a.hasOwnProperty('name'));           // true  — instance property
 console.log(a.hasOwnProperty('speak'));          // false — on prototype
 console.log(Object.getPrototypeOf(a) === Animal.prototype); // true

-// ── Class is still a function ─────────────────────────────────────────────────
-console.log(typeof Animal); // 'function'

-// ── Class declarations are NOT hoisted (TDZ) ─────────────────────────────────
-// const x = new MyClass(); // ❌ ReferenceError
-class MyClass {}
-const x = new MyClass(); // ✅

-// ── Class body is always in strict mode ────────────────────────────────────── class StrictDemo {
-  test() {
-    // this function body is strict mode automatically
-    // 'with' statement would throw SyntaxError here
-  }
-}
 ```

-**Real-World Use Case:**

-Node.js\'s built-in `EventEmitter` class (and the HTTP `IncomingMessage`, `ServerResponse` classes) are implemented as prototype chains.
-When application code extends `EventEmitter` to create a custom event bus (`class OrderService extends EventEmitter {}`), the prototype chain is: `orderService → OrderService.prototype → EventEmitter.prototype → Object.prototype`.
-Understanding this chain is essential when debugging why a custom `emit` override does not fire — it may have shadowed the inherited method rather than overriding it correctly.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>